✔ No account fees or minimums ✔ Up to 4.20% APY

 Having a capsule wardrobe means you’ve created a streamlined clothing collection that features well-made, non-trendy pieces that can all be mixed and matched.
 The idea is to spend a little more on the items initially.
 In the long run, however, you save money because these higher quality garments will last longer and not have to be replaced every few months.

 A capsule wardrobe also offers timeless, versatile clothing choices instead of a closet full of flash-in-the-pan styles.
-Not having a large wardrobe may also benefit your overall wellness.
-One study found 37% of people said minimizing their wardrobe would reduce the stress of getting ready every day.
+Not having a large wardrobe can also help reduce the stress of getting ready every day.

 7. Wash Your Clothes Properly

 Laundry mistakes can damage your clothes.
-For instance, washing certain fabrics in hot water can cause shrinkage, fading, and wrinkling, as well as can trigger dye to run.
-However, using cold water is much more clothing-friendly so you won’t be in danger of destroying a garment.
-You can also save on your gas or electric bill since an estimated 75% to 90% of all of the energy used in your washer goes to heating up the water.
+For instance, washing certain fabrics in hot water can cause shrinkage, fading, and wrinkling, as well as cause dye to run.
+However, using cold water is generally more clothing-friendly, reducing the risk that you will ruin a garment in the wash.
+You can also save on your gas or electric bill, since around 90% of all of the energy used in your washer goes to heating up the water.

 Another way to extend the life of your clothes is by not washing every single item after one wear, with the exception of course, of underwear and socks.
 Why?
 Each time you wash your clothes, you’re putting stress on the fabric.
 By wearing your clothes a few times before washing, you can minimize any damage.
-Doing so will not only save your clothes, but you’ll also spend less on laundry detergent.
+As an added bonus, you’ll also spend less on laundry detergent.

 8. Borrow from a Friend

-Going to a gala event or attending a wedding but can’t afford to buy anything?
+Going to a gala event or attending a wedding but have nothing to wear?
 Consider asking that generous, stylish friend if you might be able to borrow from their closet.
 This can spare your bank account and allow you to get dressed up in something new and fresh to you.
 The only cost you might incur is taking the garment to the dry cleaners after.

 Don’t have a friend with a fab wardrobe?
 Consider renting an outfit for your big night out.